 We are a local fellowship of Christians who belong together as a family church, part of God’s worldwide family.
 About 300 people of all ages and backgrounds meet at RBC each Sunday.
 We are an inclusive church with full wheelchair access and have a large and lively children’s and youth programme.

 At RBC, hundreds of children come through our doors every single week for Sunday and midweek groups, uniformed organisation meetings and special events, including our annual summer Holiday Club.
 We'd love to welcome your child to our church!

 Our dedicated youth facility, The Sidewalk, is home to Roots and Refine - our groups that run from year 7 upwards.
 Our teens also take part in weekends away and head to other churches and festivals from time to time to learn more about God's love for them.

 As a church family, RBC is committed to caring for people who are part of our church and our community.
 Our ministers, pastoral co-ordinator and pastoral assistants play a vital role in expressing God's love to all.
-If you'd like to talk, please feel free to contact us.
+Click here to see our Pastoral Care Policy, and here to see our Good Practice Guidelines.
+If you'd like to talk, we'd love to hear from you.
+Please feel free to contact us.

 Our Small Groups are a vital part of church life.
 We offer a range of groups, on different days and times, to suit everyone, whatever your age or background.
 Everyone is encouraged to join a group, and we'd love to find one to suit your needs.
 Get in touch to find out more!